 - The quality of the projects you complete; and;

-- The feedback provided by your Work-site Supervisor about your work performance.
+- The feedback provided by your Co-op/Internship Site Supervisor about your work performance.

 Withdrawal from Co-op Course

 Courses dropped through the Final Add/Drop deadline will be removed from the records.
 Courses withdrawn after the Final Add/Drop deadline through the ninth week of the semester will be recorded as WDs.